Vancouver Moves to Decriminalize All Illicit Drugs: “It Will Save Lives”

 1. What Constitutes “Personal Use?”

-The “Personal Use Threshold” is the amount of drugs a person can possess under Vancouver’s decriminalization proposal without being charged for possession or having their drugs and/or drug paraphernalia seized.
+The “Personal Use Threshold” is the amount of drugs a person can have without being charged for possession or having their drugs or paraphernalia seized.

-The personal use threshold would not apply if the person was found to be selling drugs.
-If an individual possesses more than the threshold amount, the police have the discretion to decide on whether to charge the individual or not.
+This threshold would not apply if the person was found selling drugs.
+If an individual possesses more than the threshold amount, the police decide whether to charge the individual or not.

 The proposed thresholds are as follows: